 Special categories of personal data

-Grange will not ask you for any sensitive data (also known as special categories of data), however, you may choose to disclose this to us if you feel it is relevant to part of your service.
+Grange will not ask you for any special categories of data about you.
+However, you may choose to disclose this to us if you feel it is relevant to part of your service.
 For example, telling us that a lift repair is urgent because you are a wheelchair user.
-We would only process this information under your direct instruction and with your consent.

-We will apply additional security and confidentiality measures when processing your sensitive personal information.
+We will apply additional security and confidentiality measures when processing your special category data.

-Where you provide consent for us to process sensitive personal information, you have the right to withdraw this consent at any time.
+Where you provide consent for us to process special category information, you have the right to withdraw this consent at any time.

 How will we protect information about you?